 Control Limit Calculation

 Once the mean(total time value of cards/count of cards) is calculated and the central line is drawn accordingly, the Control limits are defined with the standard deviation with an area of +/- 3 sigmas on either side of the central line.
 UCL is drawn above the central line and called as +3 sigma line.
-LCL is drawn below the central line and called as -3 sigma line.
-If the dots representing individual cards are falling within the standard deviation of the mean, then the process is considered to be in control.
-Any dots beyond the UCL or LCL is considered as an outlier and require a thorough analysis.
+LCL is drawn below the central line and called a -3 sigma line.
+If the dots representing individual cards fall within the standard deviation of the mean, then the process is considered to be in control.
+Any dots beyond the UCL or LCL are considered outliers and require a thorough analysis.